 You may erase your current program by pressing the ERASE PROG soft key shown in the screen in Section 8.1.
-However, if you ever wish to reuse this program, you must be certain that it has been saved on the ProtoTRAK L2 floppy disk memory, or saved offline (see Section 12).
+However, if you ever wish to reuse this program, you must be certain that it has been saved on the ProtoTRAK LX3 floppy disk memory, or saved offline (see Section 12).

-When you press the ERASE PROG soft key, the conversation line will be highlighted and state "ARE YOU SURE YOU WISH TO ERASE THIS PROGRAM?".
-If you are, press the YES soft key.
-If you are not, press the NO soft key.
-The display will return to the Select Mode screen.
+When you press the ERASE PROG soft key, the conversation line will

+NO soft key.
+The o display will retu rn to the Sele ct Mode scree en.

-9.0 Set-Up Mode
+9.0 SET-UP Mode

-The Set Up Mode is used to input tool data, set a home position, and visually check out a program.
+The Set-Up Mode is used to input tool data, set a home position, and visually check out a program.

-9.1 Enter Set Up Mode
+9.1 Enter Set-Up Mode

-Press MODE and select the SET UP soft key.
+Press MODE and select the SET-UP soft key.
 The display will show:

-9.2 Tool Set Up
+9.2 Tool Set-Up

 Please refer to Section 5.4 Tool Tip Radius Compensation, 5.9 Absolute, Tool, and Program References and 6.11 Tool Number.
-It is important that you fully understand the concepts in these sections before you set up your tools.
+It is important that you fully understand the concepts in these sections before you Set-Up your tools.

-The purpose of Tool Set Up is to define each tool's type, offset from the other tools, tip radius, and modifiers.
+The purpose of Tool Set-Up is to define each tool's type, offset from the other tools, tip radius, and modifiers.
 The MOD's, or modifiers, are simply small adjustments to the offsets which can be used to adjust for offset errors, tool wear, part deflection, or finish cuts (see Section 7.14)